 She didn’t check her tables, so customers had to wait for her if something was missing.
 And since she didn’t come around to see if customers were satisfied and enjoying their food, she never knew when it was time to leave the bill — an especially ineffective practice on a crowded weekend morning.

 There’s no possible way that this waitress understands how much more pleasant her customers’ meals could be, or how much more on top of things she could be — and therefore how much calmer she would actually feel — if only she learned to anticipate a little.

 Avoiding Problems Doesn’t Mean They Aren’t There

-Keeping her head down is a way of avoiding trouble: If someone catches the waitress’s eye, they’ll want something from her and she’ll be on the hook for one more thing and begin feeling overwhelmed again, all of which she dreads.
+Keeping her head down is her way of trying to avoid trouble: If someone catches the waitress’s eye, they’ll want something from her and she’ll be on the hook for one more thing and begin feeling overwhelmed again, all of which she dreads.
 But her work could be more manageable and less painful if she would stay just a step ahead instead of running a step behind, always playing catch-up.